junxit/us-congress-bills-112/metadata.md

 - 2011-10-18 — Placed on the Union Calendar, Calendar No. 169.
 - 2011-10-18 — Reported by the Committee on Ways and Means.
 H. Rept.
 112-253.
 - 2011-10-18 — Reported by the Committee on Ways and Means.
 H. Rept.
 112-253.
+- 2011-10-25 — Rules Committee Resolution H. Res.
+448 Reported to House.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+The resolution waives all points of order against consideration of the bills.
+It directs the Clerk to, in the engrossment of H.R.
+674, add the test of H.R.
+2576, as passed by the
+- 2011-10-26 — Rule H. Res.
+448 passed House.
+- 2011-10-27 — Considered as unfinished business. (consideration: CR H7149-7151)
+- 2011-10-27 — Considered under the provisions of rule H. Res.
+448. (consideration: CR H7139-7143)
+- 2011-10-27 — DEBATE - The House proceeded with 10 minutes of debate on the Andrews motion to recommit with instructions.
+The instructions contained in the motion seek strike the entire bill and add language to deny relief to companies that are delinquent in paying their federal taxes.
+- 2011-10-27 — DEBATE - The House proceeded with one hour of debate on H.R.
+674.
+- 2011-10-27 — House amendment offered
+- 2011-10-27 — Motion to reconsider laid on the table Agreed to without objection.
+- 2011-10-27 — Mr. Andrews moved to recommit with instructions to Ways and Means. (consideration: CR H7149-7150; text: CR H7149)
+- 2011-10-27 — On motion to recommit with instructions Failed by recorded vote: 183 - 235 (Roll no. 814).
+- 2011-10-27 — On passage Passed by the Yeas and Nays: 405 - 16 (Roll no. 815). (text: CR H7143)
+- 2011-10-27 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 405 - 16 (Roll no. 815).(text: CR H7143)
+- 2011-10-27 — Pursuant to clause 1(c) of rule 19, further consideration of the bill is postponed.
+- 2011-10-27 — Rule provides for consideration of H.R.
+2576 and H.R.
+674 with 1 hour of general debate on each measure.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions for each measure.
+Measures will be considered read.
+Bills are closed to amendments.
+The resolution waives all points of order against consideration of both bills and directs the Clerk, in the engrossment of H.R.
+674, to add the text of H.R.
+2576, as passed by the House, as new matter at the end of H.R.
+674.
+- 2011-10-27 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H7150)
+- 2011-10-27 — The previous question was ordered without objection. (consideration: CR H7143)